REFINED EDUCATION

 Film is a medium that has captivated the modern photography industry and influenced the portraiture of countless professionals.
 In a digital world marked by instant gratification, there is something sentimental, tangible, and raw about film that strikes a chord in our hearts.
 Beautiful color palettes, creamy skin tones, and luminosity are hallmarks of the film aesthetic as well as film’s propensity for creating better photographers.
 When you only have a limited amount of photos on a roll, you quickly learn how to be more intentional about pressing the shutter.

 With that being said, film is not the end all be all.
 Most film-loving photographers shoot hybrid (a mixture of film and digital) so they can draw upon the strengths of both mediums.
-The question then remains: How do you shoot digital to look like film?
+The question then remains: How do you shoot digital then make the photos look like film?

-Before we dive into expert tips, it’s important to define our terms.
+Before we dive into expert tips on how to make photos look like film, it’s important to define our terms.
 “Looks like film” is very subjective as it can be shot in very diverse ways.
-Many people look to the work of KT Merry, Jose Villa, Tec Petaja, Caroline Tran, Jon Canalas, Erich McVey, and other industry leaders as the pinnacle of what it means for photos to look like film so our tips will be centered on the film look represented in their portfolios.
+Many people look to the work of KT Merry, Jose Villa, Tec Petaja, Caroline Tran, Jon Canalas, Erich McVey, and other industry leaders as the pinnacle of what it means to make photos look like film so our tips will be centered on the film look represented in their portfolios.

 Lastly, REFINED Co. offers Lightroom preset collections that emulate film, elevate your look, and streamline your editing process.
-Presets are a huge piece of the puzzle when it comes to getting that film look, but they work best when you’ve followed the rest of the tips prior to post processing.
+Film Lightroom presets have many advantages, and they’re a huge piece of the puzzle when it comes to getting that film look, but they work best when you’ve followed the rest of the tips prior to post processing.

 If you’re going for that soft, dreamy look it’s time to get comfortable with shooting wide open.
 Your aperture should always be between 1.4-2.8 (max) to achieve the same depth of field that most film photographers are achieving.
-Want to get even more technical?
+Want to really know how to make photos look like film?
 A digital image shot on a 50mm lens at aperture 2.0 is not the same as an image shot on a Contax 645 (medium format film camera) 80mm lens shot at 2.0.
 A digital camera needs to be at 1.4-1.8 to match the depth of the Zeiss glass.

 Edit with REFINED II preset

 Film entices us for many reasons, but there is something particularly beautiful about the light film photographers are capturing.
-Soft, ethereal, buttery- if you want to achieve the luminosity of film photography, you need to find the right light.
+Soft, ethereal, buttery- if you want to make photos look like film f by achieving the same luminosity, you need to find the right light.
 Look for the following:

 Golden Hour: The hour after sunrise and the hour before sunset provides dreamy, even light with a soft golden glow.
 If possible, shoot during the golden windows.